gleo-systems/posts-dump-platform/README.md

 2. `DEPLOYMENT` Create boot scripts for queue/buckets components and change default credentials.
 3. `CONFIGURATION` Add shutdown hooks if necessary for stopping threads of: logger, rabbitmq.
 4. `DEPLOYMENT` Decrease Docker image size by using JRE instead of JDK and configure non-root Docker user.
-5. `DEPLOYMENT` Take care of maven shading warnings or switch to Gradle.
+5. `DEPLOYMENT` Switch to Gradle (take care of maven shading warnings) and from KAPT to KSP processor.
 6. `CONFIGURATION` Improve logging: format, rolling policy and decide if file logger is needed.

 ### Useful Links